openstack/octavia/doc/source/reference/introduction.rst

 fleet of virtual machines, containers, or bare metal servers—collectively known as *amphorae*\— which it spins up on demand.
-This on-demand, horizontal scaling feature differentiates Octavia from other load balancing solutions, thereby making Octavia truly suited "for the cloud."
+This on-demand, horizontal scaling feature differentiates Octavia from other load balancing solutions, thereby making Octavia truly suited "for the cloud".

 Where Octavia fits into the OpenStack ecosystem
 -----------------------------------------------